Real Estate Investment Trust 101

 REITs Can Generate Steady Income Streams

 As you may have heard, real estate tends to outperform the stock market over the long-run.
 A real estate investment trust often provides dividend distributions, that can then be reinvested through dividend reinvestment plans (DRIPs).
-By reinvesting your dividends back into the REIT, you are purchasing more shares of the REIT, and increasing the potential to be paid more dividends in the future.
+By reinvesting your dividends back into the REIT, you are purchasing more shares of the REIT.
+That increases you future potential dividend payouts.

 When it comes time to start reaping the benefits of your investment, you could potentially realize a significant stream of income.
 And that’s good for your retirement years.